uptime 08:16:26 up 22 min, 1 user, load average: 0.00, 0.03, 0.22

 11. MV Command

-Rename fileA to fileB. -i options prompt before overwrite.
+An mv command renames fileA to fileB using the -i option, which prompts confirmation before overwriting.
 Ask for confirmation if exist already.

 # mv -i fileA fileB